LeonJ142857/QT_BST_Visualizer/README.md

 ### Other Links

 If the project report and project presentation somehow breaks in this repository, here is the backup link to access them: https://drive.google.com/drive/folders/1cq_gdVdhI3FJlS6St-VnKhp5eyrd8-cQ?usp=sharing

-Please read the program manual inside the project report file to have a clear understanding on how to install the required libraries and corrently launch the application.